devmeto5/Api-Automation-Rest-Assured/README.md

 This project is licensed under the MIT License.
 You can freely use and modify it.

-## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvement.

 ## Contact

 For any questions, reach out to [velikiidmitriisergeevich@gmail.com].